microsoft/bedrock/gitops/PrivateRepositories.md

 - For Azure Devops, this process must be repeated for every organization that your component depends on.
 - For Github, the user account to which the public key is added must have access to all the private repositories that your component depends on.

-With this setup, you can migrate away from Personal Access Tokens, and use a more secure Public/Private key approach to manage and maintain repository access, while still working with Fabrikate components from private repositories.
+With this setup, you can migrate away from Personal Access Tokens for installing components, and use a more secure Public/Private key approach to manage and maintain repository access, while still working with Fabrikate components from private repositories.
+Take note: you will still require a  Personal Access Token to configure automatic Pull Requests against your High Level Definition repository.

 ## Additional Resources